User Roles

 • Removing the permission(s) from LEA coordinator(s)

-• Designate one LEA coordinator as the "primary" LEA coordinator.
+• Designate one LEA coordinator as the “primary” LEA coordinator.
 Only the superintendent and the primary LEA coordinator can assign the LEA coordinator role to other users.
 If the superintendent does not designate a primary LEA coordinator, the first user assigned the LEA coordinator role will be automatically designated as the primary LEA coordinator.
-Addition of the special education coordinator and technology coordinator contacts
+If there is no LEA ELPAC coordinator assigned, then the superintendent is assigned the role of LEA ELPAC Coordinator by default until another user is assigned the role specifically.

 • Access to Completion Status reports in TOMS